 Counselling can offer an opportunity to re-evaluate and reflect on where you are and where you want to go.
 You may want to talk about difficult life events or your relationships and emotions.
 Or you might want to challenge negative thoughts & behaviours.
 You can learn techniques to cope with life’s challenges or have a stronger sense of who you are in the world.

 Talking therapy offers a safe space where people can speak openly, experience being listened to and understood, have more clarity about their goals and end the session enthused by what’s possible.

 We understand that seeking support for your mental health is a big step.
 Counselling can be a journey of self-discovery and it can be a life-changing experience, but it can also be hard work, emotional and challenging.

-The first step is to complete and return a referral form.
+The first step is to complete our referral form.
 Following an assessment, we will pair you with a counsellor best suited to your needs.
 We want to get it right for you so that you have a good relationship and experience, which will help you to achieve your goals.

 Counselling for organisations

 We offer a confidential counselling service for employees.
 You find out more here.